DoubleCouponDay/Chunkus/README.md

 ### Why are we using MSBuild instead of MingW?

 We could potentially be using OpenCL in the future.
 Its CmakeLists.txt only works with MSBuild.

+### Why can't I see printfs in the console?

+Chunkus was probably built in Release mode.
+Run `debug.bat`|`sh` instead.
+This will also prevent debug assertions.